 Beginning with the likes of King Tee and Ice-T, West Coast hip hop would come to true form with rise of NWA and later Death Row Records, while not to leave out Bay Area legends Too $hort and E-40.
 From the late 1980s to the 1990s to the early 2000s, West Coast hip hop artists released numerous hits, dropped numerous classic albums, and helped create the careers of numerous legends in the rap game.

 Arguably the Michael Jordan of hip-hop, 2Pac will always be considered as the greatest rapper to ever lived.
 Through his passion and heartfelt lyrics, 2Pac’s impact on society and many music lovers will forever live on.
 While growing up on the East Coast, 2Pac’s most notable moments occurred through his presence as an artist on the West Coast, from beginning with Oakland’s Digital Underground to linking with Death Row.

 Spotify: 2Pac | Apple: 2Pac | YouTube: 2Pac

 2. Snoop Dogg

 The universal face of hip-hop music and hip-hop culture, there has been no artist in the history of rap music that has reached the levels of popularity as the Long Beach native.
-Beginning as an up-and-coming rapper featured on Dr. Dre’s The Chronic, Snoop Dogg would later make his debut with one of the greatest hip-hop albums of all-time, Doggystyle.
-Now, Snoop Dogg has become a true icon in pop culture, with a reach well beyond rap and hip-hop fans.
+Beginning as an up and coming rapper featured on Dr. Dre’s The Chronic, Snoop Dogg would later make his debut with one of the greatest hip-hop albums of all-time, Doggystyle.
+Now, Snoop Dogg has become a true icon in pop culture, with a reach well beyond rap and hip-hop.

 Spotify: Snoop Dogg | Apple: Snoop Dogg | YouTube: Snoop Dogg